 I’m a huge fan of capturing day-to-day life, especially the little moments and connections that might otherwise sneak by unnoticed.
 I love how documentary photography gives you a chance to record all those funny, silly, and so-very-two-year-old interactions to be looked back on for years.

 Recently, a sweet family of four invited me to spend a typical Sunday afternoon with them.
 Our families are old friends, but I no longer live in the area, so I might have literally jumped at the chance to work with them and meet the little girls.

 Our preparation for the session was minimal.
 I send a client questionnaire that asks for some favorite activities.
 From there, we made a loose plan of possibilities, but kept our time together flexible.
 I also ask about personalities and what some favorite photos are.
 That gives me a little insight into what to focus on and what might make for treasured memories.

-When I arrived at this session, it felt a lot like I was walking into my own house.
+When I arrived, it felt a lot like I was walking into my own house.
 The little girl is close to the age of my own daughter and the family was watching hockey playoffs.
 We chatted about jobs, raising kids, and our favorite finds at a certain popular store with a round red logo.
 We laughed at sticky fingers and toddler insistence on using the wash cloth without help.
 I followed from room to room, capturing detail and environment shots along the way.

-(A little tip for photographers!)
+A little tip for photographers:

-You can follow Katie here:
+Follow Katie here: